 About the author

-Lynn Saghir is a Creative Director for the Caribbean at the Inter-American Development Bank (IDB).
+Lynn Saghir is a Communications and Creative Director for the Caribbean at the Inter-American Development Bank (IDB).
 Before joining the IDB, she worked as a design, communications and marketing specialist at the World Bank and held multiple roles as creative director for leading global graphic design and advertising companies responsible for crafting, developing and conceptualizing big ideas, social media, strategies and pitches for multimillion dollars campaigns and ads.
-Lynn holds a Bachelor Degree in Graphic Design at the American University of Beirut, an MBA and a Masters in Management from the Ecole Supérieure de Commerce de Paris (ESCP).
+Lynn holds a Bachelor Degree in Graphic Design from the American University of Beirut, an MBA and a Masters in Management from the Ecole Supérieure de Commerce de Paris (ESCP).
 She has created a board game and founded the fashion brand Lylus.
 She received two Community Management certificates from the World Bank where she was awarded for high quality work, collaboration, commitment, and engagement.
 Lynn is a mother of 2 wonderful boys, Liam and Ryan.
 When she’s not working, she enjoys spending time with her family, hiking, skiing, exploring new cultures, and walking by the ocean.
 Other than her love for adventure, she has a passion for music and movies.